pingcap/docs/reference/sql/statements/use.md

 ## MySQL compatibility

+For TiDB 2.0, you can use the `USE` statement to access any database.
+For TiDB 3.0 or later versions, it checks whether you have access to the database when using the `USE` statement.
 This statement is understood to be fully compatible with MySQL.
 Any compatibility differences should be [reported via an issue](/report-issue.md) on GitHub.

 ## See also